cihai/cihai/doc/lore/2017/spec.rst

 cihai will be bowered by a relational database backend.

-Most python distributions include support for `sqlite`_, which in conjunction with :ref:`zero configuration <zero_config>`, makes for data store that will work across a wide array of systems.
+Most python distributions include support for `SQLite`_, which in conjunction with :ref:`zero configuration <zero_config>`, makes for data store that will work across a wide array of systems.